The Internet of Things Defined

 The exciting prospect of linking IoT data capture with lean thinking is to develop systems that help to identify opportunities for kaizen improvements.
 For example, if failure frequency is higher on second shift than first, might that indicate a training issue?
 Or if a line consistently is falling behind takt time when a certain product is run, might that indicate a process or design issue specific to that product?
 Every ERP presumes some level of buffering for the inevitable variation in real-world processing.
 If the buffering is isolated as planning parameters, can we compare our actual experience and then automatically adjust those factors based on demonstrated performance?
 This is the world of machine learning – to learn from our experience, identify opportunities, and adjust our operation as a result.

-That’s how IoT complements our vision of Lean Transformation Software to design and plan our operation, ERP as the execution system as we run our lean operations, and Business Intelligence to learn from our actual experience to drive continuous improvement.
+That’s how IoT complements our vision of Lean Transformation Software to design and plan our operation, ERP as the execution system as we run our lean operations, and business analytics to learn from our actual experience to drive continuous improvement.

 Author: Phil Coy, Director, Strategic Services – MCA Connect